Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

-Instead, much work currently focuses on a variety of quasiparticle trapping schemes intended to divert quasiparticles within qubits.
-Such experiments typically focus on extracting quasiparticles into discrete normal metal reservoirs which are only weakly attached to qubits \cite{pekola_trapping_2000,lang_banishing_2003,riwar_normal-metal_2016}, with their efficacy determined via qubit operation.
-Several recent works attempting to mitigate other issues in superconducting qubits, such as surface-oxide induced dielectric loss, have also begun to successfully employ normal metal encapsulation of the entire surface of the device \cite{bal_systematic_2024,de_ory_low_2024}.
+Instead, much work currently focuses on a variety of quasiparticle trapping schemes intended to divert quasiparticles within qubits using normal metals.
+Such experiments typically focus on extracting quasiparticles into discrete reservoirs which are only weakly attached to the superconductor \cite{pekola_trapping_2000,lang_banishing_2003,riwar_normal-metal_2016}, with their efficacy determined via qubit operation.
+Several recent works attempting to mitigate other issues in superconducting qubits, such as surface-oxide induced dielectric loss, have also begun to successfully employ normal metal encapsulation of the entire surface of the device \cite{chang_eliminating_2024, bal_systematic_2024-1,de_ory_low_2024}.
 In both cases, little information can be extracted about the quasiparticles themselves.
-This is especially relevant for encapsulated qubits, where the proximity effect present along this extended, highly transparent interface raises questions about how quasiparticles may behave dynamically in the presence of a spatially non-uniform superconducting gap.
-While it has already been proposed that the gap suppression induced by the inverse proximity effect can have either a positive or negative effect on transmon qubit performance \cite{riwar_dissipation_2018,hosseinkhani_optimal_2017,riwar_efficient_2019} depending on the sample geometry, relatively little work has directly examined the relaxation of non-equilibrium quasiparticles directly within such a bilayer.
+This is especially relevant for encapsulated qubits, where the proximity effect present along the extended, highly transparent interface raises questions about how quasiparticles may behave dynamically in the presence of a spatially non-uniform superconducting gap.
+While it has already been proposed that gap suppression induced by the inverse proximity effect can have either a positive or negative effect on transmon qubit performance depending on the sample geometry \cite{riwar_dissipation_2018,hosseinkhani_optimal_2017,riwar_efficient_2019}, relatively little work has directly examined the relaxation of non-equilibrium quasiparticles directly within such a bilayer.
 To explore this issue, we present in this Letter a comparative study of charge imbalance in a simple Al device and one consisting of an Al/Cu (20nm/3nm) proximity effect bilayer.
-Using tunneling methods derived from the foundational studies in non-equilibrium superconductivity, our results demonstrate a clear and substantial increase in the relaxation rate of quasiparticles in the presence of the inverse proximity effect.
+Using tunneling methods derived from the foundational studies in non-equilibrium superconductivity, our results demonstrate the potential for engineering enhanced quasiparticle relaxation in a proximity effect system using a method compatible with qubit fabrication.